 Safety tips for the beach

-Summer is here and many families will head to the beach for a sun-filled, relaxing vacation.
+Summer is almost up and many families are closing it out with a trip to the beach for a sun-filled, relaxing vacation.
 The beach is a great place to unwind, but there are some hidden dangers present.
 If you’re not careful, a trip to the beach can turn deadly in an instant.
 Here are some safety tips to keep your family safe while they have fun in the sun.

 1.)
 Use life jackets for children.

 Whether its a pool or the ocean, you can never be too careful when children are around water, especially toddlers.
 Regardless of age or how well your children swim, the ocean is unpredictable.
 Between dropoffs, rip currents, and changing tides, it’s better to be safe than sorry.
 Always put your kids in life jackets while they are swimming in the ocean or a lake.
 A life jacket will keep them afloat, even if something unexpected happens.